 The Women's Circle of Health Study

 The Women's Circle of Health Study aims to evaluate factors explaining the earlier age at diagnosis and the more aggressive nature of breast cancer in African-American women, compared to Caucasian women.
-The study is a collaboration of several institutions, including The Cancer Institute of New Jersey, Roswell Park Cancer Institute, the New Jersey Department of Health and Senior Services, University of Medicine and Dentistry of New Jersey’s School of Public Health, and Mount Sinai School of Medicine.
+The study is a collaboration of several institutions, including The Cancer Institute of New Jersey, Roswell Park Cancer Institute, the New Jersey Department of Health, Rutgers School of Public Health, and Mount Sinai School of Medicine.

-In New Jersey, participants are being recruited in nine counties (Bergen, Burlington, Essex, Hudson, Mercer, Middlesex, Passaic, Monmouth, and Union).
+In New Jersey, participants are being recruited in ten counties (Bergen, Burlington, Essex, Hudson, Mercer, Middlesex, Passaic, Monmouth, Union, and Camden).
 The study initially recruited African American and Caucasian women.

 We are now recruiting only African American women newly diagnosed with breast cancer (within nine months) and African American women without a history of cancer.
 Women with breast cancer are identified through the New Jersey State Cancer Registry.
 Women without cancer are recruited through the community with the help of our community advocates.